Lakeland Personal Injury Attorneys

 Yes, you do.

 Many accident victims worry about what hiring a lawyer will cost and whether they need one in the aftermath of an accident.
 An attorney can offer many benefits to your claim as well as provide you with support at every stage of the process.
 An attorney has your best interests in mind, not the interests of the insurance company or the interests of the liable party.

 - Investigate every element of your claim.
 Frequently, an attorney can access evidence and information you might not access on your own.
 Sometimes, an attorney will discover additional parties who may share liability for your injuries or uncover a history of similar cases against the liable party, which may help bolster your claim.

 - Put together a compelling argument regarding the compensation you deserve.
-Putting together a comprehensive, compelling claim can make an immense difference in how the insurance company responds to your claim.
-Sometimes, simply having an attorney on your side can make the insurance company take your claim more seriously.
+Putting together a comprehensive, compelling claim can make an immense difference in how the insurance companies respond to your claim.
+Sometimes, simply having an attorney on your side can make the insurance companies take your claim more seriously.
 An attorney has the experience to help you put together a claim that will establish your full right to compensation for your injuries.

 Free Case Evaluations – Call Now!

 If you or a loved one suffered injuries in Lakeland, you might successfully seek compensation for your medical expenses, your lost wages, pain and suffering, and other losses.
 Should you need advice from a personal injury attorney, we urge you to contact our firm today by calling (863) 230-8361.

 Our attorneys are available 24 hours a day, seven days a week, for immediate assistance.
 You can also complete our Free Case Evaluation form.

 At the Fernandez Firm Accident Injury Attorneys, we don’t get paid unless we win – and we want to win!